 Cleary Fellows work in a broad range of practice areas, including immigration (direct representation, impact litigation, and policy), criminal defense (public defender, criminal trials, appeals and post-conviction, and policy), civil rights (environmental and racial justice), international human rights (assisting post-conflict states, assisting the wrongfully detained and/or convicted), civil work (benefits, employment, economic justice), corporate and transactional (nonprofits and small businesses), and family law (domestic violence, orders of protection, and custody/visitation issues).

-Fellows have worked at host organizations including ACLU-NJ, Acumen, The Bronx Defenders, Brooklyn Defender Services, the Clooney Foundation for Justice, Everytown for Gun Safety, Federal Defenders of New York, the International Refugee Assistance Project, The Legal Aid Society, Legal Services NYC, New York Lawyers for the Public Interest, the Office of the Appellate Defender, the Public International Law & Policy Group, Sanctuary for Families, Start Small Think Big and the Vera Institute for Justice.
+Fellows have worked at host organizations including ACLU-NJ, Acumen, The Bronx Defenders, Brooklyn Defender Services, the Clooney Foundation for Justice, Everytown for Gun Safety, Federal Defenders of New York, the International Refugee Assistance Project, Lawyers’ Committee for Civil Rights Under Law, The Legal Aid Society, Legal Services NYC, New York Lawyers for the Public Interest, the Office of the Appellate Defender, the Public International Law & Policy Group, Sanctuary for Families, Start Small Think Big and the Vera Institute for Justice.

 The range of work is incredibly diverse, and applicants are encouraged to think actively about the type of host organization that would be a good fit.

 Fellows are employed by the firm but work at their host organizations for one year doing work only for the host organization.

 Fellows stay connected to the Cleary community throughout their fellowship through CLEs, social and professional networking events, and our ongoing Cleary Fellowship Speaker Series.